MDU-C2/UNICORN/docs/QuickStart.md

 `Note:` Keep in mind that changing the model used may require you to comment out the line `<node name="am_unicorn_interface" pkg="unicorn" type="am_unicorn_interface" output="screen"/>` if the model is forward driven.

+If you want to run the unicorn simulation with camera and lidar fusion costmaps use

+> roslaunch unicorn_slam unicorn_sim_camera_mapping.launch

+or if you want to use the less computationally intense version use

+> roslaunch unicorn_slam unicorn_sim_camera_mapping_filtered_cloud.launch

+the filtered version uses a voxel_grid to filter the output pointcloud before using it for the costmap.